syncfusion-content/xamarin-docs/Xamarin/Button/how-to/Add-the-custom-view-for-button.md

 ---
 layout: post
-title: How to add the custom view for Syncfusion<sup>®</sup> SfButton
+title: How to add the custom view for Syncfusion® SfButton
 description: How to add the custom view for SfButton.
 platform: xamarin.forms
 control: sfbutton